Julia Ogden

 CarbsCarbohydrates

-Whole ground corn, chicken by-product meal, soybean meal, corn gluten meal, beef fat (preserved with mixed tocopherols), whole wheat, meat and bone meal, animal digest, salmon meal, phosphoric acid, salt, titanium dioxide (color), choline chloride, vitamin E supplement, niacin, vitamin A supplement, thiamine mononitrate, riboflavin supplement, D-calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, menadione sodium bisulfite complex (source of vitamin K activity) vitamin D3 supplement, folic acid, biotin, ferrous sulfate, zinc oxide, manganous oxide, copper sulfate, calcium iodate, sodium selenite, red 40, taurine, yellow 5, yellow 6, lactic acid, BHA (used as a preservative), blue 1, blue 2, rosemary extract
+Whole ground corn, chicken by-product meal, soybean meal, meat and bone meal, corn gluten meal, beef fat (preserved with mixed tocopherols), whole wheat, natural flavor, salmon meal, phosphoric acid, salt, choline chloride, titanium dioxide (color), vitamins (vitamin E supplement, niacin, vitamin A supplement, thiamine mononitrate, riboflavin supplement, d-calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, menadione sodium bisulfite complex (source of vitamin K activity), vitamin D3 supplement, folic acid, biotin), minerals (ferrous sulfate, zinc oxide, manganous oxide, copper sulfate, calcium iodate, sodium selenite), yellow 5, taurine, yellow 6, red 40, bha (used as a preservative), lactic acid, blue 2, blue 1, rosemary extract.

 Fiber (estimated dry matter content) = 3%